yannh/dregsy/README.md

     # produced; defaults to false when omitted
     verbose: true

+    # does not copy the tag if it already exists in the target registry
+    # This can cause problems for tags that are not immutable such
+    # as 'latest'; defaults to false when ommitted
+    skipExistingTags: false

     # 'source' and 'target' are both required and describe the source and
     # target registries for this task:
     #  - 'registry' points to the server; required